 You can read a few journal entries from the NYC Summer 2012 students here.

 Finding an Internship or Developing an Experience Project

 Students will earn credit from Temple University and earn 1-4 Internship/Experience credits (STRC 4289), in addition to the six credits awarded for the NYC Neighborhoods (3 credits – STRC 4212) Institutions (3 credits – STRC 4213) courses.
 Further details about all three required courses can be found here.
-In addition to the extensive knowledge you will gain each Saturday in class and while completing course assignments, students that select Option A will also have the opportunity to build on that experience through a self-directed and independently sourced internship, volunteer placement and/or independent project/experience.
-An Option A experience and the two New York City courses will ensure you come to know and love your new home in the Big Apple.
+In addition to the extensive knowledge you will gain each Saturday in class and while completing course assignments, students will also have the opportunity to build on their experiences through a self-directed and independently sourced internship, volunteer placement and/or independent project/experience.
+This experience and the two New York City courses will ensure you come to know and love your new home in the Big Apple.